Suunto EON Steel Dive Computer Review

 - Partial Pressure of Oxygen

-The Suunto EON Steel dive computer allows divers to choose from Air, Nitrox, or Trimix.
+The Suunto EON Steel dive computer allows divers to choose from Air, Nitrox, or Trimix (mixed gas).
 The three options will have their separate display areas on the screen, allowing divers to see their ppO2 maxes.

 There is an option for air integration when using the Suunto EON Steel dive computer.
 Air integration is available through a separate attachment.
 This attachment is available for purchase at an additional cost.